 Thanksgiving is National Family History Day.

 Take time around the dinner table to learn about your family’s health history.
-These resource will make it easier to start conversations about chronic illnesses and your grandparents’ causes of death.
+We’ve got resources that will make it easier to start conversations about chronic illnesses and your grandparents’ causes of death.

 WAIT!
 Ask WHO?
 About WHAT?

-Asking for information about major diseases and causes of death isn’t a typical holiday gift request, but conditions such as cancer, heart disease, and diabetes often run in families.
+Asking for information about major diseases and causes of death isn’t a typical holiday request, but conditions such as cancer, heart disease and diabetes often run in families.

 Photo credit: Flickr user floodlama

 Tracing the illnesses of your parents, grandparents and other blood relatives can help your health care practitioner predict your risk for specific disorders.
 It could suggest vital screening tests and treatments before any disease is evident.
 That’s why it’s so important to discuss your family’s health history.

 Use the “Family History” website from Medline Plus to start the conversation with your family.

 Prepare your Questions